Goal 7

 What This Means

 The participation rate tells you the proportion of people in a particular age cohort who are active in the labour market – either employed or unemployed.
 The participation rate is driven largely by demographics but is also influenced by government policy, household preferences and business cycles.
-In recent years the rate has increased because of increase in prime working-age population while it declined in 2020 due to COVID-19.
+In recent years the rate has gradually declining following a strong rebound in 2021.

 Deep Dive